-Most importantly, they all stressed that you should not alter your treatment regimen without first discussing it with your physician.
+Most importantly, all experts stress that you should not alter your treatment regimen without first discussing it with your physician.
 That is always sound advice.

-We hope you are remaining healthy and COVID-19-free, and we are also concerned for the millions who are being negatively affected economically or otherwise by this worldwide pandemic.
+We hope you and your loved ones are remaining healthy and COVID-19-free, and we are also concerned for the tens of millions who are still being negatively affected economically or otherwise by this worldwide pandemic.

 We urge you to take the CDC advice to heart, so that we can minimize the number of people who will be harmed by the virus and so we can all return to the freedom we love as soon as possible.